 When you step through the front door of the Historic Occidental Hotel in Buffalo, Wyoming, you are truly stepping back into the Old West.

-In fact, everywhere you walk in this famous hotel, you will be walking where many famous people of the Old West walked.
+In fact, everywhere you walk in this famous hotel, you will be walking in the footsteps of famous people of the Old West..
 Here are just a few:

 Robert LeRoy Parker

 Butch Cassidy and the Sundance Kid rode to the Occidental from their hideout at the nearby Hole-in-the-Wall.
 The famous cattle detective and killer, Tom Horn, was another frequent visitor.
 And legendary frontier sheriffs like Frank Canton and "Red" Angus were regulars at the bar.

 Among those who enjoyed the hospitality of the Occidental in the early days were Buffalo Bill Cody, Teddy Roosevelt, and General Phil Sheridan.
 Calamity Jane, who drove freight wagons on the Bozeman Trail, stopped often visited the hotel.